jgmalcolm/jgmalcolm.github.io/z80/index.md

   `_GetKey`, scan for keys in an instant with Port 0.
 You can always count on the Ports for quick results.
 Also included, a handy reference table with key bitmasks for every key.
-- [Grayscale Graphics](advanced/gray.htm) - Blend black and white to make gray.
-Check out this line-by-line analysis of one of the hottest Grayscale routines out there.
 - [Assembler Directives](advanced/asse.htm) - Customize your source code in a flash with macros.
 Reference just about every directive available for the TASM Assembler.